Why Traditional SEO Fails in AI Search?

 Click-through rate (CTR)

-AI-era performance is measured differently:
+However, AI-era performance requires new indicators.
+Success is increasingly measured by:

 -